oluteo/CSE-232/hw 10/Pokemon_Stats/README.md

 ## Usage<a name="usage"></a>
 1. Compile the program using a C++ compiler.
 2. Run the compiled executable.
-3. Enter the range for rows and columns when prompted.
-4. The program will generate and display the times table for the specified range.
+3. Input Pokémon names and their corresponding HP.
+4. Follow the program's prompts and provide the necessary input.

 ## Functionality<a name="functionality"></a>
-The program calculates the times table by multiplying row values by column values.
-It can generate times tables for a user-defined range.
+The program provides the following functionality:

+- **Input Pokémon**: Input the names and HP of multiple Pokémon.
+- **Display Stats**: The program displays the name and HP of each Pokémon.
+- **Max HP**: It calculates and displays the Pokémon with the highest HP.

 ## Installation<a name="installation"></a>
 1. Download the provided C++ source code file [main.cpp](main.cpp).
 2. Compile the code using a C++ compiler to create an executable.
 3. Run the compiled executable.

 ## File Structure<a name="file-structure"></a>
-- [main.cpp](main.cpp): The main C++ source code file.
+- [main.cpp](main.cpp): The main C++ source code file containing the "Pokemon Stats" program.

 ## License<a name="license"></a>
 This project is provided under an open-source license.
 You can view the full license details in the [License.md](../../License.md) file.